Jimmy Chi: Career

 The musical won the prestigious Sidney Myer Performing Arts Awards in 1990.
 The following year the published script and score won the Special Award in the Western Australian Premier's Book Awards.
-It brought acclaim for many Aboriginal artists including Ernie Dingo, Josie Ningali Lawford and Leah Purcell.
-The musical's success was also instrumental in the formation of the Black Swan Theatre Company.
+It brought acclaim for many Aboriginal artists, including Ernie Dingo, Josie Ningali Lawford, and Leah Purcell, and its success was key in the establishment of the Black Swan Theatre Company.

 Chi also wrote the musical Corrugation Road, which was first performed by the Black Swan Theatre at the Fairfax Studio in Melbourne in 1996 before an Australian national tour.
-Corrugation Road concerns mental health, abuse, sexuality and religion, treated with humor and optimism.
-Both musicals played a significant role in the development and direction of Indigenous performance.
+Corrugation Road concerns mental health, abuse, sexuality, and religion.

-Chi's songs have been covered by such artists as the Irish singer Mary Black, and Aboriginal singer Archie Roach.
+Chi's songs have been covered by such artists as the Irish singer Mary Black and Aboriginal singer Archie Roach.

-Chi's music has come to represent the colour of Broome.
 Broome's Opera Under the Stars festival has featured Chi's "Child of Glory", from Bran Nue Dae, at every festival since 1993.
 His hymns are regularly sung at Aboriginal funerals in Broome.